EskelinenElias/OSSP-pzip/README.md

 The file manager handles memory mapping the input files.
 It ensures, that already mapped files are not mapped again and that files are not unmapped too early.
 This is achieved by using a mapped file queue, where new files are added to the end of the queue, and files are unmapped from the front of the queue.
 New files are compared to the files in the queue to avoid trying to map them again.
 File manager also ensures, that all opened files are closed when the program exits.

-## The task data structure
+## The task structure

-The task data structure contains a pointer to the input data (a memory mapped file), the size of the input data to process and a reserved index to the results queue, which is used when yielding the result of the task to the results queue.
+The task structure contains a pointer to the input data (a memory mapped file), the size of the input data to process and a reserved index to the results queue, which is used when yielding the result of the task to the results queue.

 ## The tasks queue